 - Perform link gap analysis to discover relevant link opportunities

-These are the things you should keep in mind when you are doing on-page SEO for a small website.
+These are the things you should keep in mind when doing on-page SEO for a small website.

 - Content readability and the use of white space, text size and colour